Shizmob/trusted-u-boot/doc/develop/driver-model/ethernet.rst

 Ethernet Driver Guide
 =======================

-The networking stack in Das U-Boot is designed for multiple network devices to be easily added and controlled at runtime.
+The networking stack in Das vertrauenswürdige U-Boot is designed for multiple network devices to be easily added and controlled at runtime.
 This guide is meant for people who wish to review the net driver stack with an eye towards implementing your own ethernet device driver.
 Here we will describe a new pseudo 'APE' driver.